-This Primer/Almanac details many market mechanics and historical trends, and is aimed at those new to or interested in the leveraged loan asset class, so we invite you a take a look.
+LCD’s Primer/Almanac details the main leveraged loan market mechanics and historical trends, and is aimed at those new to or interested in the leveraged loan asset class.
+We invite you to take a look.

 M&A is the lifeblood of leveraged finance.
 There are the three primary types of acquisition loans: